Egypt’s women are rising up against sexual violence. Others are still being jailed for TikToks.

 'Morality' enforcers

 Women — from singers to belly dancers, novelists to fashion-hungry teenagers — continue to be detained on morality charges.
-One belly dancer, Sama al-Masry, was recently sentenced to three years in prison for inciting “immorality and debauchery” for photos she posted on her social media accounts.
+One belly dancer, Sama al-Masry, was recently sentenced to three years in prison for inciting “immorality and debauchery” with photos she posted on her social media accounts.

-Then there are the recent arrests over the TikTok videos.
-Since April 23, authorities have targeted a number of women, accusing them too of spreading immorality and debauchery and of violating Egyptian family values.
+Then there are the recent arrests over TikTok videos.
+Since April 23, authorities have targeted a number of women, accusing them of spreading immorality and debauchery and of violating Egyptian family values.
 Their crime: dancing and wearing what the authorities deemed were suggestive or revealing clothes.

 At least nine women, some with millions of followers on TikTok, remain in custody.
+On Monday, a Cairo court sentenced two female TikTok social media influencers to two years in prison for “violating family values and principles.”

 Abdel Aziz, who was arrested after posting her disturbing video about her rape, was transferred to a rehabilitation center for abused women after women’s rights advocates intervened.
 Her alleged attackers now face prosecution, but the charges against her remain.
-On Monday, a Cairo court sentenced two female TikTok social media influencers to two years in prison for “violating family values and principles.”

-Socioeconomic status may be a factor in their incarcerations.
+Socioeconomic status may be a factor in these women’s incarcerations.
 All the TikTok women were from lower-income neighborhoods.
 They wore clothes and danced no differently than women from wealthy and elite backgrounds in fashionable nightclubs.

-The student’s victims, by contrast, were presumably also from elite backgrounds like him, and thus able to win more attention for their accusations and bring about his swift arrest and prosecution, said activists.
+The student’s alleged victims, by contrast, were presumably also from elite backgrounds, and thus were able to win more attention for their accusations and bring about his swift arrest and prosecution, activists said.

 “If they were poorer women or from lower social classes, there could have been less chance for accountability,” Magdi said.